florisdenhengst/website/content/posts/student_supervision.md

 Sometimes, theoretical insights are used to derive new algorithms or to simplify existing ones, but this is not necessary.
 On the one hand, both theoretical and empirical insights can have a large impact and may result in a paper.
 On the other hand, there is a high risk of failure.
-I therefore generally advise that one go searching for such a contribution for a thesis.
+I therefore generally do not advise to go search for such a contribution for a thesis.
+But if there is a hunch for an insight or an insatiable curiosity for a particular detail of an algorithm then diving in might lead to a great research adventure.

 Developing the insight typically requires deep understanding of the field, intuition on what makes a good insight, patience, and excellence in performing either theoretical/mathematical analysis or doing a big empirical study.
 However, the most important ingredient is probably luck.
 Challenges abound for this type of contribution, and I will only list the most salient issues her: the insight may be hard to prove or show, and it may be well known by senior researchers or even already published about.

-However, due to their high potential for impact, it may be worthwhile to keep an eye open for such insights while working on the thesis.
+However, due to their high potential for impact, it may be worthwhile to keep an eye open for such insights while working on theses of the first two types as well.
 Then, after some development, the insight needs to be thoroughly vetted by discussing it extensively with multiple senior researchers, a thorough literature review, and an extensive and critical analysis of the insight.

 There are other types of key contributions as well.
 These include tooling, datasets, simulators, and quantitative research in general.
-Within AI research, they are not that common, and I have found them too be very rare for a thesis.
+Within AI research, they are not that common, and I have found them too be rare for a thesis.
+However, when the context is right (e.g. there is access to a data source to build a data set from) this might prove very fruitful.

 ## Writing a good thesis
 Unfortunately, obtaining a good contribution is only the start.
 A major part of the thesis project